0xsuk/agitcms/README.md

 Creating your own plugin requires a bit of knowledge of codemirror.
 If you don't know any, [Examples](#examples) is helpful.

-There’s two types of plugins.
+There are two types of plugins.
 - Toolbar Item: manually invoked
 - TransactionFilter: automatically invoked

 #### Toolbar Item
-To create Toolbar Item plugin, create a new instance of [ToolbarItem](/agitcms/api-reference/#class-toolbaritem) class and provide a valid [config](/agitcms/api-reference/#config) as a first argument.
+To create Toolbar Item plugin, create a new instance of [ToolbarItem](#class-toolbaritem) class and provide a valid [config](#config) as a first argument.

-If you don't want your plugin to show up in the toolbar, set [config](/agitcms/api-reference/#config).initialChar to empty.
-That way you can only call plugin via [config](/agitcms/api-reference/#config).keyAlias
+If you don't want your plugin to show up in the toolbar, set [config](#config).initialChar to empty.
+That way you can only call the plugin via [config](#config).keyAlias

 See [table plugin](#table-plugin) for an exmaple.

 #### Transaction Filter
 Every time editor updates its document, this type of plugins, i.e., Transaction Filter plugin is called.
 Unlike ToolbarItem plugin, Transaction Filter does not modify,

-To create Transaction Filter plugin, create a new instance of [Transaction Filter](/agitcms/api-reference/#class-transactionfilter) class and provide a valid [config](/agitcms/api-reference/#config-1) as a first argument.
+To create Transaction Filter plugin, create a new instance of [Transaction Filter](#class-transactionfilter) class and provide a valid [config](#config-1) as a first argument.

 #### Examples